CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Autocannon is useful for looking for cave leeches in the dark.
 Just spray the ceiling and see if any cave leech health bars pop up.

 * Volatile bullets on the revolver adds fire damage, which makes it weaker against fire-resistant enemies like oppressors and stronger against fire-weak enemies like spitballers and brundles.

+* The minimum zipline angle needed to be able to move faster when going downwards is 5°.
+The higher the angle, the faster you can go downwards.

 * Taking too much damage will make you fall off a zipline.